dbursztynowski/cloopdemo1/README2.md

 # CHAPTER II.
 GETTING STARTED

-You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+You’ll need a working Kubernetes cluster to run against.
+You can use minikube or [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e., whatever cluster `kubectl cluster-info` shows).

 ## Prerequisites